shingyeung/contrib/README.md

 ?
 Path to the SSL certificate key in PEM format /etc/letsencrypt/live/yourdomain.com/fullchain.pem ?
 Enable multi-user mode No
 ?
 Do you want to set up an email service?
 No
 ?
-A name for your server (not required, but will be presented on your server's frontpage) yourdomain.com ?
+A name for your server (not required, but will be presented on your server's frontpage) ?
 A description of your server (not required)
 ?
-A logo that represents you, your brand, or your server (not required) config created on /var/www/yourdomain.com/config.json
+A logo that represents you, your brand, or your server (not required) ?
+Do you want to enforce Terms & Conditions for your service?
+No ?
+Do you want to disable password strength checking?
+No ?
+The support email you provide for your users (not required) config created on /var/www/yourdomain.com/config.json
 ```